JonasSamuelsson/Handyman/src/Handyman.AspNetCore/docs/index.md

 ### Customize where to read requested version

-Register a custom `IApiVersionReader` implementation in the service collection to change where the requested version is read from.
+Register a custom `IApiVersionReader` implementation in the service collection to change how to read the requested version.

 ``` csharp
 public class HeaderApiVersionReader : IApiVersionReader